A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Related work

 \subsection{Challenges in Generative AI Era: Dataset Quality and Bias}

-In the era of Generative AI, the rapid proliferation of large-scale datasets---primarily tailored for training LLMs---has precipitated the accumulation of extensive corpora that often lack systematic human evaluation, representational diversity, or fine-grained annotation.
-Around 20\% of datasets released in 2023 are based on chat-style prompts, signaling a growing reliance on synthetic data generation---a trend aligned with the scaling of instruction-tuning strategies.
-However, despite the impressive performance of synthetic datasets in benchmark-driven evaluations, they frequently fail to capture the nuanced pragmatics of real human interaction.
+In the era of Generative AI, the rapid proliferation of large-scale datasets, primarily tailored for training LLMs, has precipitated the accumulation of extensive corpora that often lack systematic human evaluation, representational diversity, or fine-grained annotation.
 Röttger et al. \cite{röttger2025safetypromptssystematicreviewopen} discussed that although approximately 48\% of datasets from 2018 to 2024 are labeled as ``human-curated,'' only a marginal fraction encapsulate naturalistic exchanges between users and LLMs.
 This structural limitation has profound implications for the design of moderation tools: systems trained on these data tend to adopt rigid, rule-based filters that exhibit poor generalization across domains.
-Moreover, such tools are vulnerable to amplifying implicit biases present in the training data, leading to over-censorship or false positives---especially in scenarios involving culturally sensitive or linguistically diverse inputs.
-Without adversarial testing or fine-grained contextual analysis, current guardrails usually fail to ensure robust, fair, and explainable AI safety infrastructures.